rackerlabs/docs-offerings/docs/api-reference/discount-grid-methods.rst

 Discount grid methods
 ===========================

-Use the following discount grid API operations to retrieve volume grids and calculate discounts.
+Use the following discount grid API operations to retrieve commit grids and volume grids and to calculate discounts.

 ..
 COMMENT:  Provide a detailed description of the resource and how it is used.
              This topic is used to group operations topics that are related.